oschonrock/hibp/README.md

 hash=$(date | sha1sum); ab -c100 -n10000 "http://localhost:8082/check/plain/${hash:0:10}"
 ```

-These are the key figures from a short run on an old i5-3470 CPU @ 3.20GHz with 4 threads
+These are the key figures from a short run on an old i5-3470 CPU @ 3.20GHz with 3 threads
+(one thread is consumed running `ab`).

 ```
 Requests per second:    3166.96 [#/sec] (mean)